Leah Hansen

 Leah Tonga Hansen is an American politician serving as a member of the Utah House of Representatives from the 51st district.
 A Republican, she was appointed to the seat in 2025.

-Early life and education

-Hansen is of Pacific Islander descent.
+Background

+Hansen was born in Hawaii to Brigham Young University-Hawaii students from Tonga and New Zealand; she lived in Tonga until she was 12 years old when the family moved to Utah.
+She is of Pacific Islander descent.
 She attended Weber State University before prioritizing family to raise her children.

-Career

-Hansen supported HB261, an anti-DEI bill sponsored by Katy Hall in January 2024.
+A stay-at-home mom, Hansen began attending committee and floor meetings of the Utah State Legislature around 2016.
+She supported HB261, an anti-DEI bill sponsored by Katy Hall, in January 2024.
 In January 2025 she testified in support of state senator Lincoln Fillmore's bill encouraging childhood independence and free play.

 Utah House of Representatives

 In May 2025, Hansen announced her campaign to be appointed to Jefferson Moss' seat in the Utah House of Representatives following his resignation to lead Governor Spencer Cox's Office of Economic Opportunity.
 Hansen won the special election to fill the seat, winning 59.52% of Utah County Republican Party delegates in the third round.
+She has introduced no bills, saying “I don’t have any bills at this time because I believe that restraint begins with me.
+If I’m wanting to limit government, I’d better start by limiting myself” in January 2026.